01 Demon Needs a War

 Revision History: 12/29/2023

-Rish looked north to where the mountain gods Gyetong Soksum, Jangzang Lhamo and Nojin Gangzang loomed.
+Rish looked north to the mountain gods Gyetong Soksum, Jangzang Lhamo and Nojin Gangzang.
 “Are you angry?”, he wondered.
-He addressed Nojin Gangzang.
-It was the only one of the three mountain gods who had ever communicated with him.
+He addressed Nojin Gangzang, the only one of the three mountain gods who had ever communicated with him.

 Rish was a sallow young man who wore a faded crimson robe